cloudnativegeo/cloudnativegeo.org/content/blog/20231010-cog-for-vector.md

 {{< img src="images/20231010-cog-vector5.png" alt="GeoParquet turned into PMTiles for visualization" caption="GeoParquet turned into PMTiles for visualization.
 Source: Google Open Buildings via Source Cooperative." >}}

 This 54MB archive can be stored on S3 and enables simple deployment of interactive visualizations &ndash; a useful complement to analysis-focused vector formats.

+## Learn More

+PMTiles is the foundation of the **Protomaps open source project** &ndash; an ecosystem of tools, libraries and data for geospatial visualization.
+Protomaps publishes its datasets to [Source Cooperative](https://beta.source.coop/repositories/protomaps/openstreetmap/description), and helps organizations of all sizes transition to cloud-native mapping.
+It's supported through commercial development projects, a fellowship through the [Cloud-Native Geospatial Foundation](http://cloudnativegeo.org), and [GitHub Sponsors](https://github.com/sponsors/protomaps).
+You can learn more at [protomaps.com](https://protomaps.com).